zhenry9/mammoth-timers-guide/doc/source/index.rst

 MMRD Timing Technician Manual
 ================================================

-This document is meant to be a comprehensive guide to timing a race at Mammoth Mountain, as well as using and maintaining our existing infrastructure.
-The focus is on FIS and US Ski and Snowboard scored races, and rule numbers will be referenced where applicable.
+This document is  a comprehensive guide to timing a race at Mammoth Mountain.
+It is also a guide to using and maintaining our existing infrastructure.
+The focus is on scored FIS and US Ski and Snowboard scored races.
+There are references to rule numbers where applicable.
 It is organized into sections to be readable.
-The first two sections cover best practices and setting up and running a race, the middle sections give comprehensive instructions for radio protocol and software operation, and the later sections provide reference information on paperwork, equipment and venues.

 Intro and Best Practices
 ------------------------